 Hazard Analysis Critical Control Points (HACCP) for Produce Packinghouses

-If your auditor or buyer requires a HACCP trained individual on your operation, we can help you out.
-Our food safety specialists are lead trainers recognized by the International HACCP Alliance, and we partner with other universities throughout the southeast to ensure our attendees get the benefit of instructors with diverse commodity experience.
+If your auditor or buyer requires a HACCP-trained individual on your operation, we can help you out.
+Our food safety specialists are lead trainers recognized by the International HACCP Alliance, and we partner with other universities throughout the southeast to ensure our attendees get the benefit of instructors with diverse commodity experiences.
 All attendees of our two-day course will have the knowledge necessary to build and maintain a HACCP program for a produce packinghouse.

-For additional courses that meet seafood HACCP training requirements, please visit the UGA Marine Extension webpage.
+For additional courses that meet seafood HACCP training requirements, please visit the UGA Marine Extension website.

 On-Site Technical Support and Training

 This is a service to assist with problems on deficiencies, sanitation problems, and product quality standards.
 A HACCP training workshop may be provided for quality assurance and supervisory personnel for a nominal fee.